 Parole or criminal lawyers may practice on their own.
 Alternatively, they may practice in a law firm as an associate (a salaried attorney) or as a partner (a part-owner of the firm).
 After several years of practice with a firm, an associate may become a partner.

-According to the U.S. Bureau of Labor Statistics (BLS), the average salary in 2015 for all lawyers was $136,260.
+According to the U.S. Bureau of Labor Statistics (BLS), the median salary in 2018 for all lawyers was $120,910.
 Salaries, however, vary widely among the different law specialties and geographical locations.
 Lawyers practicing in their own law firm generally earn less than partners in larger firms.

 Lawyers, regardless of their specialties, usually follow a similar educational path: they acquire a 4-year bachelor's degree and then a 3-year law degree referred to as the J.D.
 (Doctor of Jurisprudence).
 Applicants to a law school approved by the American Bar Association are required to take the Law School Admission Test (LSAT).